noahehall/multicloud/security/websecurity.md

 ### injection attacks

-- when the attacker injects external cpde into an application in an effort to take control of the application or read sensitive data
+- when the attacker injects external code into an application in an effort to take control of the application or read sensitive data
-- server-side code has no reliable way of telling whether a crit or a browser generated an http request
+- server-side code has no reliable way of telling whether a script or a browser generated an http request
-  - waste of time checking the `User-Agent` header
+  - waste of time checking the `User-Agent` header for security purposes

 #### SQL Injection attacks